kellim/hearthstone-card-search-app/README.md

  "format": "standard"}
   ```

-Once any sets have been manually added, delete `data/card-sets-to-manually-add.json` so a message won't be logged about it when starting up the app.
+Once any new sets have been manually added, delete `data/card-sets-to-manually-add.json` and rerun `npm run getCards` again.

 ### Update Mechanics

-Also, each new expansion often adds new mechanics.
+Each new expansion normally adds some cards featuring new mechanics.
 To add any new mechanics to the "Mechanics" filter, add the new mechanic to the array in `data/mechanics-list.json`.

 Example:
 ```